 I think about our post-wedding party in LA, and how, of the seventy-five people who RSVPed, only thirty came.
 They didn’t know that I was, alone, catering the party from salad to cake, decorating the venue, and doing all the planning and execution of the party.
 But I shouldn’t have had to tell them these things, because when someone says they’re going to show up, I expect them to.
 These days, most of the people I regularly come into contact with in my work over-promise and under-deliver.
 This is no way to live, to do business, to conduct friendships.
 I was taught that lesson by my friends when I was a flake and a bad friend.
 Who is teaching these people?
 Who is in these people’s lives, calling them out for bad behavior?
 Do we do that, as a society, anymore?
 My friends have never hesitated.
 I am grateful for that honesty; it shaped me.

-The husband and I have been doing some pretty intense soul-searching for the past couple weeks, and have decided to abandon ship on the artist representation and art sales business.
+The husband and I have been doing some pretty intense soul-searching for the past couple weeks, and have been toying with whether or not to abandon ship on the artist representation and art sales business.
 For those who have followed the front-end of the business, perhaps it seems like we’re only getting started, and maybe if we wait and are patient, the business will come together.
 But I’ve spent hundreds of hours working on signing artists and giving them tasks, trying to wrangle them into providing what I needed, and have miserably failed at inspiring people to show up.
-I don’t have it in me anymore to send a tenth follow-up message to these people asking them if they’re even still alive.
+I don’t know if I have it in me anymore to send a tenth follow-up message to these people asking them if they’re even still alive.

 So we take a breath and regroup — again.
 We sweep up the broken heart pieces from the floor and shuttle them under the rug.
 We continue to show up and do what we can do, one step and one day at a time.
 The things that drag us down are reduced to background noise, and all we can do is breathe, move forward incrementally, maintain good work ethic, and remember to be grateful for the work we have, and for those precious few people we’ve connected with who are doing the same.